xelber/laravel-events/readme.md

 ```

 ## Testing
 Please create a user to test the area protected by is_admin flag. /admin url is only accessible by users with is_admin set to 1.
+You can do so by going in to /register and creating a user.
+Please change the is_admin flag in table to 1.
 ```
 php artisan user:regexpired 1
 ```